7 activities for El Bolsón 2026: trekking, refuges and artisan culture in Patagonia

 -

-Weather: Summer days are long and warm (up to 30°C), but nights are always cool.
-Layered clothing is recommended.
+Weather: In summer, the days are long and warm (temperatures can reach 30°C), but the nights are always cool.
+Bring clothes to dress in layers (onion style).

 -

-Prices: Generally 20–30% cheaper than Bariloche or San Martín de los Andes.
+Prices: In general, it is 20-30% cheaper than Bariloche or San Martín de los Andes.

 -